jefponte/lumen-api-example/README.md

 ## 01 Simple API

+1. Create laravel/lumen project:

         composer create-project --prefer-dist laravel/lumen 01-simples-api

-You can create your router in this file:
+2. You can create your router in this file:

         routes/web.php

-Create your controller class like this:
+3. Create your controller class like this:

         app/Http/Controllers/SeriesController.php

-Run project with PHP:
+3. Run project with PHP:

         php -S localhost:8000 -t ./01-simples-api/public